aplbrain/bossVR/README.md

 ### Running Tests

-To run tests using `pytest`, navigate to the `bossdb_code` directory and use the following command:
+To run tests using `pytest`, navigate to the main directory and use the following command:

 ```sh
 pytest